Calvin Case

-Calvin Suveril Case (April 24, 1847 – April 16, 1923) was an American orthodontist who is known to be one of the earliest prominent figures in orthodontics.
+Calvin Suveril Case (April 24, 1847 – April 16, 1923) was an American orthodontist who is one of the earliest figures in orthodontics.
 Case did extensive work with cleft lip and palate and is known for developing the Velum Obturator.
 Case is also known for his part in the Extraction Debate of 1911 that happened between Edward Angle and Case.

 Life

-He was born in Jackson, Michigan in 1847.
-He graduated from Fayette High School (Ohio) in Fayette, Ohio in 1864.
+He was born in Jackson, Michigan, in 1847.
+He graduated from Fayette High School in Fayette, Ohio, in 1864.
 He then served in United States military during the American Civil War in 1864.
 After the war ended in 1865, he started studying dentistry at one of the local dentists in Jonesville, Michigan.
-In 1867, he became partners with J. A. Robinson in Jackson, Michigan at his dental office.
+In 1867, he became partners with J. A. Robinson in Jackson, Michigan, at his dental office.
 He eventually attended Ohio College of Dental Surgery and graduated from there in 1871, becoming one of the first men to graduate in Michigan state in dentistry.
 In 1881, he accepted a position as a Professor of Prosthetic Dentistry at University of Michigan.
 He also studied at Medical School at University of Michigan during the same time and graduated from there in 1884.
 Case was married to Miss Florence Baxter in 1868.

 Case participated in National Archery Tournament in Chicago in 1909 and placed 2nd in the Men's Handicap Section.
 He was a skilled archer, as he practiced on a court at his home in Kentworth, Illinois.
-Case served as President of Michigan State Dental Association from 1889-1890.
+Case served as President of Michigan State Dental Association from 1889 to 1890.
 He then accepted a position of Professor of Prosthetic Dentistry and Orthodontics at Chicago Dental Infirmary.
 In 1895, he was the President of Chicago Odontological Society.
 He continued teaching orthodontics at Chicago College of Dental Surgery for rest of his life.